ankurk91/wp-google-map/readme.txt

 `[ank_google_map]`

-= Map does not shown well on front-end =
+= Map controls does not shown correctly on front-end =

 Add this css code to your theme's style.css file to fix this